The Top 5 Customer Self-Service Trends In 2026

 Personalized Support Portals

-Personalized customer service has been a huge CX trend in the past few years–but in 2024, businesses will focus on personalizing automated self-service interactions to meet consumer expectations.
+Personalized customer service has been a huge CX trend in the past few years–but in 2026, businesses will focus on leveraging AI to personalize automated self-service portals that exceed consumer expectations.

-Roughly half of consumers are frustrated with chatbots, either because they don’t understand the question being asked or provide unhelpful, nonsensical answers.
-With 75% of consumers believing chatbots do not offer quality support for more complex customer service needs, business owners need to make a change now to save digital self-service channels.
+In the past, roughly half of consumers reported frustration with chatbots, either because they don’t understand the question being asked or provide unhelpful, nonsensical answers.
+Business owners needed to make a change to save digital self-service channels.

 GenAI-powered chatbots will be able to offer proactive outbound automated support at key moments in the customer journey, and automatically sync any information the customer provides across communication channels.

-Additional benefits of using GenAI to optimize digital self-service channels include:
+Additional benefits of using Agentic and GenAI to optimize digital self-service channels include:

 • Ability to provide global support with real-time translations